scottschmidl/supervised-learning-case-study/README.md

 Riders with fractional average drivers ratings have a significantly lower churn rate (49%) than those with _exactly_ 5 stars (72%).

 The problem is average rating can be updated in June, which means that the ratings columns (and specifically if it's a fraction) is potentially a data leak that a model could put them up on.
 Ideally we would have the average ratings from January to May.

+#### Repo Initially Forked from joshea628.
+Due to Forking Repo was Initially Private.